Counterfactual Fairness through Transforming Data Orthogonal to Bias: Conclusion

 \section{Conclusion}

-In conclusion, this paper demonstrates that achieving counterfactual fairness is feasible by ensuring the uncorrelation between non-sensitive and sensitive variables under certain conditions.
-Building on this insight, we present the Orthogonal to Bias (\texttt{OB}) algorithm, a novel approach to addressing fairness challenges in machine learning models. \texttt{OB} achieves counterfactual fairness by decorrelating data from sensitive variables under mild conditions.
-The resulting data pre-processing algorithm effectively removes bias in predictions while making minimal changes to the original data.
-Importantly, \texttt{OB} is model-agnostic, ensuring its adaptability to a variety of machine learning models.
-Through comprehensive evaluations on simulated and real-world data sets, we demonstrate that \texttt{OB} strikes a great balance between fairness and accuracy, outperforming compared methods and offering a promising solution to the complex issue of bias in machine learning.
+In conclusion, this paper demonstrates that counterfactual fairness can be achieved by ensuring the establishing orthogonality of non-sensitive and sensitive variables under certain conditions.
+Based on this insight, we introduce the Orthogonal to Bias (\texttt{OB}) algorithm, a novel data pre-processing method that removes bias while preserving as much information as possible. \texttt{OB} is model-agnostic, making it adaptable across various machine learning models.
+Empirical evaluations on both simulated and real-world datasets show that \texttt{OB} effectively balances fairness and accuracy, outperforming existing methods.
+Despite its advantages, \texttt{OB} has limitations.
+As an offline pre-processing approach, it may not integrate as seamlessly with real-time systems as in-processing methods.
+Additionally, the theoretical guarantees of \texttt{OB} depend on joint normality which may not hold in some practical scenarios.